splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-annotations.rst

 Adding Annotations via Alert Fields
 -----------------------------------

-The Alert Rules Engine isn’t the only way annotations can be added to alerts.
+The Alert Rules Engine isn't the only way annotations can be added to alerts.
 If alerts are being directed to a REST-style integration, annotations can be automatically created by including fields with the proper syntax in the alert payload.